Snorkan/tools/README.md

 If found, the tool will fetch the Singularity images to this directory first before copying to the target output archive / directory.
 Any images previously fetched will be found there and copied directly - this includes images that may be shared with other pipelines or previous pipeline version downloads or download attempts.

-If you are running the download on the same system where you will be running the pipeline (eg. a shared filesystem where Nextflow won't have an internet connection at a later date), you can choose to _only_ use the cache via a prompt or cli options `--singularity-cache-only` / `--singularity-cache-copy`.
+If you are running the download on the same system where you will be running the pipeline (e.g. a shared filesystem where Nextflow won't have an internet connection at a later date), you can choose to _only_ use the cache via a prompt or cli options `--singularity-cache-only` / `--singularity-cache-copy`.

 This instructs `nf-core download` to fetch all Singularity images to the `$NXF_SINGULARITY_CACHEDIR` directory but does _not_ copy them to the workflow archive / directory.
 The workflow config file is _not_ edited.
 This means that when you later run the workflow, Nextflow will just use the cache folder directly.